-As the evidence for the societal benefits of implementing Nature-based Solutions benefitting society strengthens, NbS are becoming increasingly prominent in climate change policy, especially in developing nations.
+As the evidence for the societal benefits of implementing Nature-based Solutions strengthens, so NbS are becoming increasingly prominent in climate change policy, especially in developing nations.
 However, high-level intentions for implementing NbS rarely translate into meaningful targets informed by the best evidence from science and practice.

 With the support of the Global Challenges Research Fund and the Waterloo Foundation, we work with local partners to help develop in-country communities of science, policy and practice for NbS.
 Through these, we build an understanding of and identify and address knowledge needs around the socio-economic and ecological effectiveness of NbS to climate change impacts.
 On this basis, we support the development of robust NbS targets for inclusion in national plans, with a focus on the Nationally Determined Contributions (NDCs) submitted by Paris Agreement Signatories.

 We are currently working on a local level with three countries: Bangladesh, Peru and Ghana.

 As a low-lying nation with large river deltas, Bangladesh is highly vulnerable to the impacts of climate change.
 Communities have been working with nature for many years to adapt to climatic impacts such as flooding and there is a rich body of knowledge on how to implement NbS.
 In collaboration with the International Centre for Climate Change and Development, we are working with local scientists, policymakers and practitioners to consolidate and share this knowledge.
 The goal is to ensure that the best evidence on the effectiveness of NbS informs economic and other national policy.
 Our recent workshop was attended by > 50 stakeholders from multiple sectors, and we are continuing to help develop a ‘roadmap’ for effective NbS policy in Bangladesh.
-To see Bangladesh’s existing plans for tackling climate change, read the NDC factsheet here.
+To meet the team and learn more, visit www.nbsbangladesh.info.